-Pull Over Prevention (POP) is an effort to empower motorists – especially people of color and immigrants in our community – to avoid discriminatory interactions with law enforcement.
+Pull Over Prevention (POP) is an effort to empower motorists – especially people of color and immigrants in our community – to avoid unsafe discriminatory interactions with law enforcement.

 Notice to attendees: Have you tested positive or showed symptoms for the COVID-19 virus after you attended a POP event?
 Were you exposed to someone with COVID-19 before you attended a POP event?